 As well as being responsible for the final disposal of low- and intermediate-level radioactive waste, the BGE is searching for the site that offers the best possible safety for a million years for high-level radioactive waste in Germany in accordance with the requirements of the Repository Site Selection Act.
 The BGE is tasked with decommissioning the Asse II mine in the district of Wolfenbüttel without delay, albeit following retrieval of the low- and intermediate-level radioactive waste that is currently stored there after being placed in the mine between 1967 and 1979.

 The BGE is currently building the Konrad repository in Salzgitter.
-Due to enter operation in 2027, this facility will be the first repository for low- and intermediate-level radioactive waste to be licensed under nuclear law in Germany.
+Due to enter operation in the 2030s, this facility will be the first repository for low- and intermediate-level radioactive waste to be licensed under nuclear law in Germany.
 Before waste is emplaced, the BGE’s product control department will check the delivered containers, whether the radioactive waste is packaged according to the applicable final disposal conditions, and whether the waste is held in approved containers.

 The BGE is also preparing for the decommissioning of the Morsleben repository in Saxony-Anhalt, leaving the low- and intermediate-level radioactive waste stored there in place, as well as the decommissioning of the Gorleben mine in Lower Saxony.
 It informs the general public of all projects, work and progress – for example on its websites bge.de and einblicke.de (German only), in publications, at conferences and events, and on social media.